 Possession of THC or Marijuana in Hernando County

-What happens if you are charged with possession of tetrahydrocannabinol (THC) or marijauan after an arrest in Hernando County, FL?
-These cases for possession of THC or resin might be prosecuted as felony offenses at the courthouse in Brooksville.
+Were you charged with possession of tetrahydrocannabinol (THC) or marijuana after an arrest in Hernando County, FL?

 Although the possession of cannabis in its green leafy form can be charged as a first-degree misdemeanor, any concentrated form of cannabis can be charged as a third-degree felony.
 For this reason, even a small dab might result in a felony arrest.
 This distinction causes some absurd results especially since many offenses for possessing the green leafy form of cannabis have been decriminalized.